blab/cartography/docs/cartography.md

 The genome data we used for H3N2 HA influenza is from the NCBI influenza database.
 We used [this search](https://www.ncbi.nlm.nih.gov/genomes/FLU/Database/nph-select.cgi?cdate_has_day=true&cdate_has_month=true&cmd=show_query&collapse=on&country=any&defline_saved=%3E%7Baccession%7D%20%7Bstrain%7D%20%7Byear%7D/%7Bmonth%7D/%7Bday%7D%20%7Bsegname%7D&fyear=2015&go=database&host=Human&lab=exclude&lineage=include&niaid=include&qcollapse=on&searchin=strain&segment=4&sequence=N&showfilters=true&sonly=on&subtype_h=3&subtype_mix=include&subtype_n=2&swine=include&tyear=2020&type=a&vac_strain=include).
 Clades were defined by reasonable phylogenetic signal.
 The Zika data was curated by Allison Black, with sequences from Genbank and the Bedford Lab.
-Clades were defined by regionally important introductions as well as by reasonable phylogenetic signal in terms of mutations on branches.
+Clades were defined by regionally important introductions and reasonable phylogenetic signal.
 The MERS data was downloaded from [e-life](https://elifesciences.org/download/aHR0cHM6Ly9jZG4uZWxpZmVzY2llbmNlcy5vcmcvYXJ0aWNsZXMvMzEyNTcvZWxpZmUtMzEyNTctZmlnMS1kYXRhNS12My56aXA-/elife-31257-fig1-data5-v3.zip?_hash=YhuQfm%2BGO%2BY6MsWLZB4WrPQvYtSlHOhLnzwnvTaesws%3D). [@dudas_carvalho_rambaut_bedford_2018]

-Clades and host were used in the MERS analysis, as the hosts, camel and human, are scientifically useful and phylogenetically accurate to the Newick tree.
+Clades and host were used in the MERS analysis, as the hosts (camel and human) are scientifically useful and phylogenetically accurate to the Newick tree.
 The clade assignments were defined based on monophyletic host status (strictly camel or human) to reveal patterns within host outbreaks.
 We analyzed influenza A/H3N2 and Zika by creating a FASTA file of multiple sequence alignments with MAFFT v7.407 [@Katoh2002] via augur align [@Hadfield2018] and phylogenies with IQ-TREE v1.6.10 [@Nguyen2014] via augur tree version 9.0.0.